Brain Fog: Solutions to Help You Improve Concentration

 What is Chemo Brain?

-“Chemo brain” is a very common term used by cancer survivors around the world to describe memory and thinking problems that often occur both during and after cancer treatments.
-Chemo brain is also called chemo fog, cognitive dysfunction and cancer-related cognitive impairment syndrome.
+“Chemo brain” is a ubiquitous term used by cancer survivors around the world to describe memory and thinking problems that often occur both during and after cancer treatments.
+Chemo brain is also called chemo fog, cognitive dysfunction, and cancer-related cognitive impairment syndrome.

 Diagnosis of Brain fog and Dizziness

-Since brain fog is a symptoms and not a disease/root cause, a single blood test, genetic screening or radiology scan cannot correctly diagnose the root cause.
-The diagnosis stage is done over time though the process of elimination so its important that patient try to be aware of when brain fog is occurring and its its a sign of illness or possibly side effects from other issues such as medication.[1]
-Keeping track of the quality of sleep, diet, or stressful events can help.
-To help your doctor understand your medical needs be sure to have records and personal notes ready when you go in for an evaluation.
+Since brain fog is a symptom and not a disease/root cause, a single blood test, genetic screening, or radiology scan cannot correctly diagnose the root cause.
+The diagnosis stage is done over time through the process of elimination, so it’s important that patients try to be aware of when brain fog is occurring and if it is a sign of illness or possibly side effects from other issues such as medication.[1]
+Keeping track of sleep quality, diet, or stressful events can help.
+To help your doctor understand your medical needs, have records and personal notes ready when you go in for an evaluation.
 Some helpful information needed for precise diagnosis can include:

 • Current mental health status